 The new Opera House is an important part of a new urban master plan for Shanghai that aims to place the city at the forefront of the globe, economically, scientifically, and culturally.
 The Opera House is expected to become one of the major cultural landmarks of Shanghai – the country’s 13th Five-Year Plan names it as the most important initiative to strengthen Shanghai’s cultural and global influence.

-Designed to bring artists and the public under a shared roof, the sweeping form of the new Opera House embodies the concept of movement.
+Designed to bring artists and the public under a shared roof, the sweeping form of the new Opera House connotes movement.
 The helical roof surface evokes an unfolding fan, capturing the dynamism of dance and the human body.
-Generating both surface and space, the radial movements of the roof form a spiraling staircase that connects ground and sky and creates views towards the city and the Huangpu river banks.
+Generating both surface and space, the radial movements of the roof form a spiralling staircase that connects ground and sky, while creating views towards the city and the Huangpu river banks.

 The Opera roof will become an accessible stage and meeting place, suitable to both large-scale events and everyday visitors.
 In celebrating both the collective and the individual, the plaza will allow visitor access 24 hours a day, 365 days a year, engendering a sense of public ownership.